Academic Advising Center

 How do I contact my advisor?

 You can contact your advisor through email, Starfish, phone, or during their office hours.
 To find your advisor’s email address you can search their name in the Alfred State Directory.
-To find their office location and phone number, see the current semester's Faculty Advisor Contact Sheet under the Office of Student & Faculty Development department's Documents on the ASC Portal
+To find their office location and phone number, see the current semester's Faculty Advisor Contact Sheet under our Center for Academic Resources & Excellence department's Documents on the ASC Portal

 How will my academic advisor contact me?